-B1 THE COUNCIL WILL ENCOURAGE AND PERMIT THE CLASS\ DEVELOPMENT OF OFFICES (USE B1\).
-GENERAL INDUSTRY (CLASS B2\) AND WAREHOUSING AND DISTRIBUTION (CLASS B8\) ON ALLOCATED SITES AND IN OTHER SUITABLE LOCATIONS WITHIN THE BOROUGH.
+B1 WILL ENCOURAGE AND THE COUNCIL PERMIT THE DEVELOPMENT OF OFFICES (USE CLASS B1).
+GENERAL INDUSTRY (CLASS B2) AND WAREHOUSING AND DISTRIBUTION (CLASS B8) ON ALLOCATED SITES AND IN OTHER SUITABLE LOCATIONS WITHIN THE BOROUGH.

-ALLOCATES HECTARES THE COUNCIL 63 OF LAND APPROPRIATE LOCATIONS FOR DEVELOPMENT TO MEET THE NEEDS OF BUSINESS AND INDUSTRY IN THE BOROUGH.
-ALLOCATING THIS AMOUNT OF LAND, THE COUNCIL RECOGNISES THAT NEIGHBOURING LOCAL AUTHORITIES WILL HAVE A ROLE TO PLAY IN PROVIDING FOR THE EMPLOYMENT NEEDS OF OLDHAM.
-THIS IS BECAUSE OF THE PROXIMITY OF MAJOR REGIONAL INVESTMENT SITES TO PARTS OF THE BOROUGH, WHICH WILL HAVE A SUB-REGIONAL ECONOMIC IMPACT.
+THE COUNCIL ALLOCATES 63 74.3 HECTARES OF LAND IN APPROPRIATE LOCATIONS FOR DEVELOPMENT TO MEET THE NEEDS OF BUSINESS AND INDUSTRY IN THE BOROUGH.
+IN ALLOCATING THIS AMOUNT OF LAND, THE COUNCIL RECOGNISES THAT NEIGHBOURING LOCAL AUTHORITIES WILL HAVE A ROLE TO PLAY IN PROVIDING FOR THE EMPLOYMENT NEEDS OF OLDHAM.
+THIS IS BECAUSE OF THE PROXIMITY OF MAJOR REGIONAL INVESTMENT SITES TO PARTS OF THE BOROUGH, WHICH WILL HAVE A SUB-REGIONAL ECONOMIC

+IMPACT.

-- 5.6 In allocating land for business the UDP aims to: - a. provide employment opportunities across the borough in locations that can be accessed easily by the local workforce; - b. provide sites of varying size with the ability to attract new employment opportunities; - c. provide enough land to enable existing firms to expand; and - d. provide sites to meet the needs of the seven target "sunrise" sectors outlined in the draft North West Regional Planning Guidance\ and in the North West Regional Strategy. - 5.7 The UDP recognises the role neighbouring authorities play in meeting some of Oldham's employment requirements.
-A number of large, strategic industrial development sites are within easy access of many of Oldham's workforce, including Ashton Moss in Tameside, Kingsway in Rochdale and East Manchester. - 5.8 Based on the take up rates of industrial sites in previous years, Oldham currently has less than a ten year supply of employment land available.
+- 5.6 In allocating land for business the UDP aims to: - a. provide employment opportunities across the borough in locations that can be accessed easily by the local workforce; - b. provide sites of varying size with the ability to attract new employment opportunities; - c. provide enough land to enable existing firms to expand; and - d. provide sites to meet the needs of the seven target "sunrise" sectors outlined in the draft North West Regional Planning Guidance and in the North West Regional Strategy. - 5.7 The UDP recognises the role neighbouring authorities play in meeting some of Oldham's employment requirements.
+A number of large, strategic industrial development sites are within easy access of many of Oldham's workforce, including Ashton Moss in Tameside, Kingsway in Rochdale and East Manchester. - 5.8 Based on the take up rates of industrial sites in previous years, Oldham currently has less than a ten year The supply of employment land available.
 This figure includes approximately 9 hectares of land that is not currently available but is expected to become available during the plan period.
 It does not include however, vacant floorspace within existing mills and industrial buildings.
-Rather than look for new greenfield sites to develop, the UDP adopts a more sustainable\ approach that focuses on making more efficient use of existing industrial areas.
+Rather than look for new greenfield sites to develop, the UDP adopts a more sustainable approach that focuses on making more efficient use of existing industrial areas.
 This recognises the growing importance of "sunrise" businesses, many of which require less land than traditional types of industry.
 A full list of all employment allocations is shown in Appendix B.

-Industrial Allocations
+Business and Industrial Allocations

-- B1.1 The following are the principal sites over 2 hectares in size allocated for business and industry (Use Classes B1, B2 and B8), as shown on the Proposals Map;
+- B1.1 The following sites are the principal sites, over 2 heetares in size, allocated for business and industry (Use Classes B1, B2 and B8).
+Sites 0.4 heetares in size and greater are as shown on the Proposals Map;

 - B1.1.01- Tweedale Way, Hollinwood;

 - B1.1.02- Albert Street, Hollinwood;

 - B1.1.11- B1.1.17- Oldham Broadway Business Park, Chadderton;

-- B1.1.18- Ram Mill, off Broadway, Chadderton; ?
+- B1.1.18- Ram Mill, off Broadway, Chadderton;

 - B1.1.21- British Gas Site, Higginshaw Lane, Royton;

 - B1.1.29- Foxdenton Lane, Chadderton;

-- B1.1.33- Primrose Street / Crossbank Street, Oldham;?
+- B1.1.33- Primrose Street / Crossbank Street, Oldham;

 - B1.1.34- Hebron Street, Royton;

 - B1.2.01- Southlink Business Park; and

 - B1.2.02- Sefton Street, Hollinwood;